Alcohol Abuse Treatment In Orange County

 At Cornerstone, we provide expert, personalized care tailored to each individual.
 Our team of alcohol addiction specialists uses evidence-based treatments and works closely with you to address your specific needs.
 Building trust is essential, and we prioritize transparency throughout the process.
 By placing patients at the center of their treatment plan, we empower them to take an active role in their recovery.
 By focusing on the unique causes of each person’s addiction, we guide them toward lasting, long-term recovery.

 At Cornerstone, we provide personalized alcohol addiction treatment tailored to each individual’s needs.
 While our program may include an intensive treatment experience at our Southern California center, we emphasize flexibility, allowing us to customize the recovery journey.
 We avoid rigid timelines for recovery duration, focusing instead on what’s best for the patient’s progress.
+Central to this is utilizing the 12-step addiction treatment model; based on the abstinence that the Alcoholics Anonymous (AA) organization helped pioneer.
+Our alcohol treatment program includes:

 Key Components: